Diana is currently on maternity leave.

-Diana joined Gardiner’s in Febraury 2016 as a Deputy Care manager and was promoted to the role of Care Manager in January 2018.
+Diana joined Gardiner’s in February 2016 as a Deputy Care Manager and was promoted to the role of Care Manager in January 2018.

 So Diana, what is your background in care?

 In 2006 I joined the healthcare sector after completing my degree in Psychology.
 Working as a care worker helped me understand the value of supporting people in the community.
 It lit my passion for this sector.

 Wanting to share my knowledge and experience, I later became a qualified lecturer.
 I taught on the BTEC Health and Social Care and the Access to Higher Education healthcare pathways.
 I really enjoyed being able to challenge people and help them achieve more.
 Most of my students worked in the healthcare industry and I always felt touched by the stories and experiences they shared through our many heated class debates.
 It gave me such great joy to feel their love and dedication to their profession.
 Seeing the difference they made inspired to do more.